-Dogs do not have to be UKC registered, have a Limited Privilege (LP), or Temporary Listing (TL) number in order to participate.
+Dogs do not have to be UKC registered, have a Performance Listing (PL), or Temporary Listing (TL) number in order to participate.
 The judge does not need to be a licensed UKC judge; however they must follow all UKC rules, guidelines and policies in accordance with that event.

 Ribbons/prizes may be offered at the discretion of the club.

 1. Set up Match Date.
 Club must apply for a match using the Match Application.
 UKC matches must be scheduled at least 30 days prior to the date of the match.
 Matches applied for less than 30 days from the date of the match will not be approved.

 2. The Match Chair and the Match Secretary for the UKC Non-licensed match must be members of the applicant club and must perform these duties.
 Event Managers may not be hired by an applicant club to conduct a non-licensed Match event.

 3. The club must furnish UKC with an official advertisement for its event at least 14 days prior to the Match event.
 (Flyers, e-mails, web sites, newspapers etc.).
 A club that is committed to hosting UKC events should make every attempt to bring this opportunity to the public.
 Official advertising of events is a necessary step when offering competitive trials and shows.
 UKC events are open to anyone eligible and in good standing with the UKC.